The Red Spitting Cobra (Naja pallida), is a medium-sized venomous snake. It is a reptile.

 The Red Spitting Cobra is usually bright salmon-red contrasted with a broad black throat band and teardrop markings, but the colour varies.
 The Kenyan Red Spitting Cobra has an orange-red colour, with a broad, dark blue or black throat band.
-Most will have a throat band, but it will fade or even sometimes disappear in larger adults.
+Most of them have a throat band, but it fades or disappears in larger adults.

 The body of the Red Spitting Cobra is slightly tapered and moderately slender with a broad head.
-They have 21-27 dorsal scales at the mid-body, 197-228 ventral scales, and 61-72 subcaudal scales.
+It has 21-27 dorsal scales at the mid-body, 197-228 ventral scales, and 61-72 sub-caudal scales.

-They prey on small rodents, such as small rats and mice, but also birds, lizards, toads, frogs, eggs and other snakes.
+It preys on small rodents, such as rats and mice, but also birds, lizards, toads, frogs, eggs and other snakes.

 Like other spitting cobras, it can eject venom from its fangs.
 The venom can cause permanent blindness if it enters a person’s eyes.

 The Red Spitting Cobra is found in East Africa, in savanna and semidesert regions, as well as locations near rivers.
-They are terrestrial, preferring to move along the ground and not in trees.
+It is terrestrial, preferring to move along the ground and not in trees.
 It hides in termite mounds, logs, and holes in the ground.